Dad

 It doesn’t!
 The Diataxis site instead spends a fair bit of time dealing with two other distinctions that I personally find far less tricky to deal with: tutorials vs how-to guides and reference vs explanation (see https://diataxis.fr/theory/).

-That the Diataxis site is preoccupied with those two other distinctions makes sense in terms of the Diataxis set up, Each of those two pairs differs in only one of the two Diataxis split points, so you would expect some confusion at the boundary.
-By contrast, “how-to guides” and “explanations” are diametric opposites in the Diataxis taxonomy – they aren’t supposed to get confused, at least according to the Diataxis split!
+That the Diataxis site is preoccupied with those two other distinctions makes sense in terms of the Diataxis set up: each of those two pairs differs in only one of the two Diataxis split points, so you would expect some confusion at the boundary.

 so is diataxis wrong then?